-Krysten Ritter Is Directing A 'Jessica Jones' Season 3 Episode, So Get Ready
+Krysten Ritter Is Directing An Episode Of 'Jessica Jones' Season 3, So Get Ready

 Like Luke Cage Season 2, Jessica Jones Season 2 ended on a somewhat distressing note.
 Jessica is a character who always pushed the people who cared about her the most away.
 But the time the final episode ended, she'd succeeded far more handily than was good for her.
 Malcolm was working for her competitor, her best client had gone with him, and Trish had walked away, too.
 But there's good news for the actress who plays Jessica Jones.
 Krysten Ritter is directing a Jessica Jones Season 3 episode for the coming year.

 Jumping to directing is a big step, especially when you're the star of the show, and are also in front of the camera.
 In some cases, the episode in question is one where the lead has a significantly reduced on-screen role.
 Star Trek: The Next Generation, for example, was famous for having their ensemble of leads direct, but usually in cases where their characters were in some way absent from the storyline.
 Gates McFadden, for example, directed the episode "Genesis."
 Her character, Dr. Crusher, spends most of the hour in stasis.

 I mention McFadden because she's the rare female lead to be promoted behind the camera.
 Most lead stars who make the jump are more like Star Trek's Jonathan Frakes.
 Or in the case of the Marvel TV universe, Clark Gregg over on Agents of S.H.I.E.L.D.